leogoldman/Qualtrics_MTurk_Guide/README.md

 Using Bash to Efficiently Pay MTurk Bulk Bonuses
   - This is a more advanced guide to pay bulk bonuses.
 The process is streamlined and less prone to error than the simpler guide, although it does require a fair amount of code (detailed steps included)

+Qualtrics_MTurk_Tutorial
+  - This is the slide deck from a Qualtrics/MTurk tutorial presentation given in Nov.
+2019